Frequently Asked Questions

 How do I establish care as a new patient?

 Our evaluation consists of three one-hour appointments, fairly close together.
-For minor patients—those less than 18 years of age, the first of these three appointments will be for parent(s) only; the patient should attend all other appointments, unless prior arrangements have been made.
+For minor patients—those less than 18 years of age, the first of these three appointments will be with the parent(s).
 In order to schedule these appointments, please contact our office at email@example.com or (425) 949-0204.
 Our staff will be glad to answer your questions and assist you in any way necessary.

 How do I schedule for TMS treatment?

-TMS treatment consists of 30 appointments, the initial one-hour mapping appointment and 29 30-minute treatments, scheduled five per week for six weeks.
+TMS treatment consists of 35 appointments, the initial one-hour mapping appointment and 34 30-minute treatments, scheduled five per week for six weeks, then tapering off.
 In order to schedule these appointments, please contact our office at firstname.lastname@example.org or (425) 949-0204.
 Our staff will be glad to answer your questions and assist you in any way necessary.

 Do you accept my insurance?

-We are in-network for Premera BlueCross, Regence BlueShield, Lifewise, and many other BCBS insurances.
+We are in-network for Regence, Uniform Medical, HMA, Premera, Lifewise insurances, and many other BCBS insurances.
 It is the patient's responsibility to verify coverage benefits and limitations.
 Coverage is subject to the patient's eligibility, as well as individual contract limitations.
 Patient financial liability may apply.

 Do you offer a sliding scale?